skokielibrary/spl-content/_content/jessica/resources--local-history.markdown

 ##Digital Collections

-### Attempted Nazi March
+### Attempted Nazi March [link]
-- Local newspaper coverage [link] and recordings [link] from the 1977 and 1978 Attempted Nazi March in Skokie.
-For video clips, go to the Skokie Archive [external link].
+- Extensive local newspaper coverage [link] and recordings [link] documenting the controversy surrounding the 1977 and 1978 Attempted Nazi March in Skokie.
+For video clips, go to the Skokie Archive.

-###Dr. Louise Klehm Archive
+###Dr. Louise Klehm Archive [link]
-- This archive [link] documents the life of Dr. Louise Klehm, Skokie's first woman doctor.
-Dr. Klehm graduated from medical school in 1902, interned at Jane Addam's Hull House, studied surgery in Europe, and returned to Skokie to practice medicine.
-Browse documents [link], ledgers [link], photos [link], and images of late 19th-century medical equipment [link].
+- Dr. Louise Klehm was Skokie's first woman doctor.
+She graduated from medical school in 1902, interned at Jane Addam's Hull House, studied surgery in Europe, and returned to Skokie to practice medicine.
+Browse her documents [link], ledgers [link], photos [link], and images of her late 19th-century medical equipment [link].

+###Skokie Fire Department History [link]
+- More than 700 artifacts detailing the history of the village's fire department, including photos of fire engines [link] and fire fighters [link].

+###Skokie History Project
 - Maps [link], architectural drawings [link], and aerial photographs [link] of Skokie from as early as 1893.

-- Photos of fire engines (link), fire fighters (link), and ledgers (link) from the history of the Skokie Fire Department (link).
 - Photos of people (link), places (link), and businesses (link) from Skokie’s History archive (link).
 [Leave room for future collections]

-Print and in-library resources
+##Print and in-library resources

-## Newspapers and Obituaries
+### Newspapers and Obituaries

 - Skokie Obituary Index
 Search Skokie obituaries from 1960 to the present.
 Full-text obituaries are available from March 2013 onward.
 [Link] You can also browse our obituaries by date [link to page with this feature]